tklebel/rOpenSci-blog/draft.md

 how to use it is on the [package website](https://ropensci.github.io/jstor/).
 You will find three vignettes, with a general introduction, examples on how to import many files at once, and a few examples of known quirks of JSTORs data.
-There is also a lengthy case study that also shows how to combine metadata and data about the content of the articles.
+There is also a lengthy case study that shows how to combine metadata and content of the articles.
 But for now let us turn back the clock to follow along my journey of developing the package.

 # Hacking Away